-Williams USD has provided and will continue to provide support to WUES as their CSI plans continue to be developed and implemented.
+Williams USD has provided and will continue to provide support to WUES while CSI plans continue to be implemented (ends September 2023).
 These processes focus on the creation of one seamless school reform model that will improve student outcomes in the areas of English language development, reading, writing and mathematics.